romanha/elasticsearch-status-monitor/readme.md

 <a id="fallback-endpoints"></a>
 ### Fallback endpoints

+An Elasticsearch cluster can consist of multiple nodes, running in a redundant setup.
+Therefore, it can happen that some nodes are not running or not reachable, but the cluster as a whole is still functional.

-Only because the provided main endpoint (`--host` and `--port`) is not reachable does not mean that the whole cluster is not working.
-A failing analysis could lead to the wrong assumption that the whole cluster failed.
+If the tool's main endpoint (`--host` and `--port`) is not reachable, a failing analysis could lead to the wrong assumption that the whole cluster failed.

-You can use fallback endpoints (`--fallbackEndpoints`) to avoid this scenario.
+For such cases you can use fallback endpoints (`--fallbackEndpoints`) to avoid this scenario.
-This option allows passing a list of alternative endpoints which can be used for querying the cluster.
+This option allows passing a list of alternative endpoints, which can be used for querying the cluster.

 The tool also reports an ["Endpoints not reachable" problem](#problems) if one of the endpoints is not part of the cluster.